croweigibson/Optimising-E-Commerce-Product-Titles-for-SEO/README.md

 - [Conclusion](#conclusion)

 ## Introduction
-In the realm of e-commerce, optimizing product titles is crucial for improving search visibility, enhancing user engagement, and driving sales.
-This project focuses on refining product titles using **Python and regular expressions (regex)** to clean, standardize, and structure them for SEO compliance.
-The goal is to remove redundant details while retaining essential product attributes, ensuring clarity and conciseness.
+Product titles are more than just labels; they’re one of the first things customers see and play a key role in whether they click on your product or move on.
+In e-commerce, it’s all about striking the right balance between being clear, concise, and SEO-friendly.
+This project digs into refining product titles using Python and regular expressions (regex) to clean, standardise, and structure them.
+The aim is to remove the clutter and keep what truly matters, ensuring the titles are easy to read and optimised for search engines.

 ## Dataset Overview
 - **Dataset Source:** `productdata.xlsx`